The Bag Valve Mask

 The Essentials for Mastering This Upper Airway Lifeline

 The bag valves mask (BVM) is an important upper airway lifeline for managing critically ill patients who are apneic and hypoxic.
-It is arguably the most important airway skill you will learn.
+It is perhaps the most important airway skill you will learn.
 As Reuben Strayer @ argues in the video below, you can be an average intubator with good BVM skills and stay out of trouble.
-By contrast, you can be an excellent incubator and find yourself in some scary situations if you are poor at ventilation with the BVM.
+By contrast, you can be an excellent intubator and find yourself in some scary situations if you have poor BVM skills.
 Put another way:

 How many pairs of underwear you buy in your career depends mostly on how good you are at ventilation (BVM) – Reuben Strayer

 Bottom line if your grabbing that BVM it means you need to know how to use it.
 Unfortunately most clinicians use the BVM badly.
 Even worse, once it’s clear they are getting poor oxygenation with the BVM they also fail to adjust their technique and instead rush on to attempt(s) at intubation or other more invasive rescue techniques.

 Usually this only makes things worse: increasing the likelihood you will fail at your first intubation attempt due to increased stress and urgency, and putting your patient at risk of prolonged hypoxia, and peri-intubation arrest.

 There is no one who has highlighted the need for mastery of the BVM with more laconic humor and no nonsense practicality than Dr Reuben Strayer @

 Here Is My No Nonsense BVM Optimization Plan